 Writing Intensive Program (WIP): Guide to WIP Course Waivers

 All D'Youville undergraduates must complete two WIP courses.
-ENG 111 is a prerequisite for all WIP courses.
+ENG 112 or HIS112 is a prerequisite for all WIP courses.
 There are two options to receive a WIP course waiver:

 Writing Portfolio Submission Procedure

-- To apply for a waiver based on the evaluation of a writing portfolio, students must first consult with their chair or advisor to ensure accurate recording of the process.
+- To apply for a waiver based on the evaluation of a writing portfolio, students must first consult with their primary academic advisor to ensure accurate recording of the process.

-- Once cleared by the chair or advisor, the student must compile a writing portfolio and deliver it to the chair or advisor, not the WIP director.
+- Once cleared by the primary academic advisor, the student must compile a writing portfolio and deliver it to their advisor, not the WIP director.
 See the portfolio content requirements below.

-- The chair or advisor arranges delivery (or pick up) of the portfolio to the WIP Director.
-A cover memo for the portfolio is helpful: indicate student’s name, ID number, major, and year.
+- The primary academic advisor arranges delivery (or pick up) of the portfolio to the WIP Director.
+A cover memo for the portfolio is required and should indicate student’s name, ID number, major, and year.
 Specify the request for evaluation of the student’s portfolio.

-- The WIP director evaluates the portfolio and, by official memo, recommends either to grant or not to grant a one-course WIP waiver.
-The memo is sent to student's chair, advisor, and the registrar.
+- The WIP director evaluates the portfolio and recommends by official memo either to grant or not to grant a one-course WIP waiver.
+The memo is sent to student's primary advisor and the registrar (if granted).

-- The WIP director will return the writing portfolio to the chair or advisor for the student to retrieve.
+- The WIP director will return the writing portfolio to the primary academic advisor for the student to retrieve.
 The writing assessment rubric, evaluation notes, and a copy of the official memo of the result will be included in the returned portfolio for the student.